ottingbob/data-science-examples/pycon2020-examples/README.md

 ### PyCon 2020 Examples

-The following examples are from the [hugging face course](https://huggingface.co/course/chapter0/1?fw=pt)

 The following examples are from a [pycon2020](https://www.youtube.com/watch?v=vyOgWhwUmec) presentation with the corresponding [github](https://github.com/keithgalli/pycon2020):
 > All examples are in the pycon2020-examples/ directory